rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 Let `OuterAttr` denote the production for an attribute `#[...]`.

-On the formal parameters of an `fn` item, including on method receivers, and irrespective of whether the `fn` has a body or not, `OuterAttr+` is allowed.
+On the formal parameters of an `fn` item, including on method receivers, and irrespective of whether the `fn` has a body or not, `OuterAttr+` is allowed but not required.
 For example, all the following are valid:

 ```rust
 fn g1(#[attr1] #[attr2] pat: Type) { .. }